History of the Perthshire Patons

 In the 1843-44 Post Office Belfast Annual Directory Arthur Taylor, sawyer, is noted as residing at 17 Seymour Lane.

-Presumably Ann died not long after their fourth child Elizabeth, for at some stage in Belfast, prior to 1848, Arthur then remarried to Isabella Hall and had at least two sons.
+Presumably Ann died not long after their fourth child Elizabeth, for at some stage in Belfast, prior to 1848, Arthur then remarried to Isabella Hall, who bore two sons, James in 1847, and Arthur in 1848.
+However, not all appears to have been well with their marriage, as the following article in the Banner of Ulster noted from 21 MAY 1850:

 In 1856, Arthur was noted in the Belfast and Ulster Street Directory as a sawyer, residing at 16 Cargill Street Upper in Belfast, just off Boundary Street (Source: FindmyPast; Belfast and Ulster Street Directory 1856).